Advertisement

 How long is the wait at Housing Authority City of Jersey City?

-Wait times vary significantly depending on demand, funding, and your priority status.
-National averages range from 6 months to 5+ years.
+Wait times at Housing Authority City of Jersey City depend on demand in Jersey City, funding levels, and your priority status.
+With approximately 7,450 assisted housing units, turnover determines how quickly the list moves.
+The most recent status change we tracked was on May 18, 2026 when the Mainstream list changed from "open" to "closed."
 Families with children, elderly applicants, and disabled individuals may receive priority placement.
 Contact Housing Authority City of Jersey City directly for current estimated wait times.

 Can I apply to other housing authorities while on this waitlist?